Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 [As data](http://wiki.c2.com/?DataAndCodeAreTheSameThing), programs
-can be wrong even when they try to represent a correct algorithm just because humans are inheritely fallible.
+can be wrong even when they try to represent a correct algorithm just because humans are inherently fallible.

 Each program is just one of the many possible representations of an algorithm and, together with the algorithm itself, it also conveys